kimblev/kri-com/README.md

 - [x] Review each product type and the differences in their fields
 - [] Determine how to handle the checkbox fields
 - [] Determine where the 3 items come from in *upgrade_commerce1_product_attribute* migration
+- [x] Install this patch: https://www.drupal.org/files/issues/2020-09-12/commerce_migrate-n3157708-27.patch, which gets rid of commerce1 dependencies.
+I tried unsuccessfully to add the patch in composer, ended up adding it manually.

 ##### Trial run
 -  Beginning by creating product type broker_education (this creates a product variation type of the same name but the reverse is not true